cxtwastaken/cxtwastaken/readme.md

 ## hi 👋
 My name is Jonas and I am from Germany 🇩🇪.
-I love programming 💻 and can code in Java ☕, PHP 🕸️, use scripting languages like HTML 📜, and am learning C++ ⚙️.
+I love creating stuff 💻 and can code in Java ☕, PHP 🕸️, use scripting languages like HTML 📜, and am learning C++ ⚙️.
 ## my projects 🚧
  - ⚡ FlashSniper (sadly not open-source)
  - 👦 My website